lunar-natalie/isopunk/README.md

 build/src/game/isopunk
 ```

-# ipkengine
+# `ipkengine` and documentation

 The IsoPunk game engine, `ipkengine`, is exported as a library using CMake and
 can be used to build applications externally.
-See the code documentation for
+See the [documentation][www-docs]
-its usage.
+for its usage.

-**TODO**: Publish docs

 # Structure